top of page

 Full aftercare instructions will be provided to support the best possible results and healing.

-You will need to send Alison morning/daily healing photos to ensure everything is on track and you are healing well.
+If having the Intensive/Intensive+, you will need to send Alison morning/daily healing photos to ensure everything is on track and you are healing well.
 If any changes need to be made, this is where Alison will suggest them.
 Full support and guidance is provided on every step of your healing journey.

 Results Timeline